adjust/android_sdk/doc/english/non_play.md

 http://www.adjust.com/callback?key=value&foo=bar
 ```

-It should be mentioned that we support a variety of placeholders like `{gps_adid}` that can be used as parameter values.
-In the resulting callback this placeholder would be replaced with the Google Play Services ID of the current device.
-Also note that we don't store any of your custom parameters, but only append them to your callbacks.
+Please note that we don't store any of your custom parameters, but only append them to your callbacks.
 If you haven't registered a callback for an event, these parameters won't even be read.

 You can read more about using URL callbacks, including a full list of available values, in our [callbacks guide][callbacks-guide].